NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

-NetApp Data Science Toolkit for Traditional Environments
+NetApp DataOps Toolkit for Traditional Environments
 =========

-The NetApp Data Science Toolkit for Traditional Environments is a Python library that makes it simple for data scientists and data engineers to perform various data management tasks, such as provisioning a new data volume, near-instantaneously cloning a data volume, and near-instantaneously snapshotting a data volume for traceability/baselining.
+The NetApp DataOps Toolkit for Traditional Environments is a Python library that makes it simple for developers, data scientists, DevOps engineers, and data engineers to perform various data management tasks, such as provisioning a new data volume, near-instantaneously cloning a data volume, and near-instantaneously snapshotting a data volume for traceability/baselining.
 This Python library can function as either a [command line utility](#command-line-functionality) or a [library of functions](#library-of-functions) that can be imported into any Python program or Jupyter Notebook.

 ## Compatibility

-The NetApp Data Science Toolkit for Traditional Environments supports Linux and macOS hosts.
+The NetApp DataOps Toolkit for Traditional Environments supports Linux and macOS hosts.

 The toolkit must be used in conjunction with a data storage system or service in order to be useful.
 The toolkit simplifies the performing of various data management tasks that are actually executed by the data storage system or service.
 In order to facilitate this, the toolkit communicates with the data storage system or service via API.
 The toolkit is currently compatible with the following storage systems and services: